aldolammel/Arma-3-Vehicles-Overhauling-Script/README.md

 - Every object/asset on Eden Editor can be a station automatically, it's up to the mission-editor;
 - No code or triggers is needed on Eden Editor;
 - Just one file to set easely your mission needs;
-- Once defined which assets/objets are stations and its type, on Eden you just drag and drop the asset you defined as station.
+- Once defined which assets/objets are stations and its type, on Eden you just drag and drop the asset you defined as station;
+- Script working fine on hosted and dedicated servers.

 ...............